JeroldGomez/e-commerce-website-optimization-analysis/README.md

 3. Premium Membership
    - Premium members have contributed substantially to total sales, with $48,401,436.
 This emphasizes the value of users with premium membership status, as they are not only converting at a high rate but also making higher-value purchases.
 Understanding the preferences and behaviors of premium members can inform targeted strategies to enhance their overall experience.

 There is a notable difference in the total sales between different membership types.
 Premium members stand out as major contributors to total sales, followed by normal members.
 The absence of sales for "Not Logged In" users might require further investigation since the $0.00 total sales for "Not Logged In" users could be an indication of a data issue or a genuine lack of sales for users without a logged-in status.
-Further investigation into the data collection process and user behavior is recommended.
+Further investigation into the data collection process and user behavior are recommended.

 ___